 During the project, a business analyst often has the most complete picture of what the project is trying to achieve and why, on a quite detailed level.
 This priceless knowledge must be captured and shared with others to ensure the solution is understood, adopted and supported by other stakeholders.
 A business analyst can contribute to:

-- Transfer the knowledge of requirements and solution to the training, operational support and business stakeholders
+- Transfer the knowledge of requirements and the solution to the training, operational support and business stakeholders

 - Ensure continuity of the baseline requirements documentation

-- Update organizational knowledge base to reflect the changes introduced by the project
+- Update the organizational knowledge base to reflect the changes introduced by the project

 - Train and mentor other business analysts